Cummins B Series engine: 5.9 QSB

 The 5.9 L QSB (Quantum System B) is an off-road, heavy duty version of the ISB.
 Typically used in marine, agricultural, and construction applications, these engines share many of the same parts as the ISB and utilize the same Bosch fuel system.

+Cummins "HELM"

+Next gen engines

+The newest of the cummins B-series engines are part of cummins' "HELM" line up, including the B7.2L, and the B6.7 OCTANE.
+The HELM line up is not exclusive to the B-series, it also includes part of the X-series (X15, X15N, X10).
+The "HELM" line up "allows customers to choose the fuel type that best suits their needs".

 Fuel system

 Mechanical injection with mechanical timing

 In the earlier models of the Cummins B-Series Engine, it was almost entirely mechanical including its fuel system.
 The fuel pump used in these engines was the Bosch P7100 injection pump, this pump is driven off the camshaft gear and drives its own internal camshaft to inject fuel to the individual injectors.
 This pump itself was one of the most popular options for fueling for the B-Series Engines because of this simplistic design and how reliable it was.
 The P7100 injection pump also allows for large amounts of fuel to be delivered into the system with simple tweaking to the system to allow for larger injection events.